erussell/hstore-field/README.md

  1. Does not require a custom database backend (at the cost of not supporting indexes on hstore fields)
- 1. Is fully compatable with PostGIS and GeoDjango
+ 1. Does not require a custom QuerySet class, making it fully compatible with GeoDjango and any other extension that does subclass QuerySet
  1. Supports range lookup types in queries (i.e., `__lt`, `__gt`, etc...)
- 1. Mostly compatible with South
+ 1. Mostly compatible with South (see limitations below for specifics)

 ## Limitations